EuanPyle/relion4_tomo_robot/README.md

-# Workflow to prep data for M
+# Workflow from raw data to aligned tilt-series
 1. Follow the  <a href="http://www.warpem.com/warp/?page_id=378">Warp user guide</a> to take you from frames to tilt-series
-2. Navigate to the 'imod' directory warp created and run `dautoalign4warp`
+2. In MATLAB, navigate to the 'imod' directory warp created and run `dautoalign4warp`
-3. Import the results into warp and generate your tomograms!
+3. Import the results into warp and reconstruct your tomograms!
 4. (optional) Use `warp2catalogue` to easily create a Dynamo catalogue for particle picking

 # Motivation